Hullabahoos: Robes

 The Hullabahoos were not the first all-male a cappella group at the University of Virginia.
 The Virginia Gentlemen were founded in 1953.
 Historically, the Virginia Gentlemen wear tuxedos or coats and bowties whenever they perform.
 When the Hullabahoos were formed, they decided to differentiate themselves with a more laid-back style by adopting the use of uniquely patterned robes that have been noted to resemble the official garb of the Eli Banana, one of the many Secret Societies at the University of Virginia.
+In 2024, three of the group's active members were also members of the university's IMP Society.

-Each member goes to Mr. Hank's Fabric Store in Charlottesville to pick out his own desired robe pattern.
-This gives the group a sense of relaxed individuality, making the Hullabahoos stand out amongst the more typical glee club-style college groups.
+Each member picks out their desired robe pattern from fabrics at Joann Fabrics in Charlottesville.
+This gives the group a sense of relaxed individuality and swagger, making the Hullabahoos stand out amongst the more typical glee club-style college groups like the Virginia Gentlemen.

 Pitch Perfect: The Quest for Collegiate A Cappella Glory

 New York-based writer Mickey Rapkin followed the Hullabahoos in 2006 and 2007 and profiled the group in his book, Pitch Perfect: The Quest for Collegiate A Cappella Glory.
 This "behind-the-scenes look at the bizarre, inspiring, and hilarious world of competitive collegiate a cappella" was published on May 29, 2008, by Gotham Books.

 The group makes an appearance in the film adaptation, Pitch Perfect, released in 2012.
 They appear during the ICCA Finals as a participating group performing "The Final Countdown".